Skip to Main Content

 What is MLA style?

 All fields of research agree on the need to document scholarly borrowings, but documentation conventions vary because of the different needs of scholarly disciplines.
-MLA style for documentation is widely used in the humanities, especially in writing on language and literature.
-Generally simpler and more concise than other styles, MLA style features brief parenthetical citations in the text keyed to an alphabetical list of works cited that appears at the end of the work.
+MLA (Modern Language Association) style for documentation is widely used in the humanities, especially in writing on language and literature.
+Generally simpler and more concise than other styles, MLA style features brief parenthetical citations in the text keyed to an alphabetical list of cited works that appears at the end of the document.

 Examples of MLA Citations